slashovia/Tic-Tac-Toe/README.md

 ### Javascript File

-Most functionality resides here, organized into three main IIFEs:
+Most functionality resides here, organized into four files:

-1. Declares variables and includes all functions that modify DOM elements, such as:
- - Updating player info;
+1. Index: imports the main functions and CSS file.

+2. Player: this module contains factory functions for creating players and managing the currentPlayer.

+3. DomManager: includes main IIFEs for handling elements dom's, such as:
+- Creating the gameboard;
- - Opening and closing the dialog;
+- Handling the dialog;
- - Starting/Stopping animations;
- - Cell actions (reset, click, over, out);
- - Adding addEventListener for buttons.
+ - Adding button animations and controls.

-2. Menages player creation, including names, markers and scores.

-3. Handles the Tic-Tac-Toe game logic, including:
+4. GameLogic: manages the core game logic, including:
  - Switching turn;
  - Checking moves;
  - Resetting rounds and game.